johnwry/dm2/markdown/colossians/colossians.md

     for the world returned.
 Colossians 4:14, Philemon 24, 2 Timothy 4:10

-7. Colossians 4:15a –    <em>And also Nympha and the church that is in her house</em>… Nympha, a sister in the Lord whose name meant <strong>bride,</strong> hosted a local congregation, the <strong>bride</strong> of Christ, in her    <strong><u>home</u></strong>.
+7. Colossians 4:15a –    * And also Nympha and the church that is in her house* … Nympha, a sister in the Lord whose name meant <strong>bride,</strong> hosted a local congregation, the <strong>bride</strong> of Christ, in her    <strong><u>home</u></strong>.